 "Well, tonight he's very disappointed in me.
 Again.
 But I don't want to discuss that right now."

-Ana blinks up at me with compassion and understanding writ large on her face, and I know neither of us wants to raise the specter of Elena...Mrs.
+I kiss the top of her head and she tilts her face up, focusing on me, compassion and understanding shining in her eyes, and I know neither of us wants to raise the specter of Elena...Mrs.
 Robinson.

-I'm reminded of earlier this evening, and Grace in all her avenging glory, throwing Elena out of the house.
-I wonder what she would have said, back in the day, if she'd caught me with a girl in my room.
-Suddenly I'm energized by the same teenage thrill I had when we snuck up here last week during the masquerade ball.
+I'm reminded of earlier this evening, when Grace, in all her avenging glory, threw Elena out of the house.
+I wonder what my mother would have said, back in the day, if she'd caught me with a girl in my room.
+Suddenly I'm energized by the same teenage thrill I had when Ana and I snuck up here last weekend during the masquerade ball.